Visitor Center Museum Closed During Construction Project

 Information in Large Type: “The Manassas Story” in large type for the visually impaired is available on request at the lobby information desk.

 Ranger Programs: Talks and short walking tours are scheduled daily in the immediate vicinity of the visitor center and can accommodate persons with mobility impairments.
 Ramps from the visitor center provide access to Henry Hill which is fairly level near the visitor center and suitable for wheelchair use when the ground is dry.
+Assisted listening devices are available upon request.

 Other Park Facilities and Accessible Trails